Chinmay1220/Cleric_Query_Agent/README.md

 Processed Queries and Answers:
 Q: "How many pods are running?"
 A: "10"

 Q: "Name one pod which is running?"
-A: "frontend-6b5f4cf68c"
+A: "frontend"

 Q: "How many replicas are set for the 'frontend deployment'?"
 A: "3"

 Q: "What is the AGE of pod named nginx'?"
 A: ""2 days""

 Q: "What type of redis-leader deployment is?"
 A: "Stateful"

 Q: "What is the status of all running pods in the cluster?"
 A: "Running"

 Q: "How many pods are deployed across all namespaces?"
 A: "Unknown"

 Q: "Are there any recent updates or changes to secrets or ConfigMaps?"
 A: "Yes"

 Q: "What is the status of the pod named 'redis-leader'?"
 A: "Running"

 Q: "Which pod is spawned by frontend deployment?"
 A: "php-redis"

 **Conclusion:**